mozilla-l10n/stores_l10n/README.md

 # Stores l10n

 Web App providing the folllowing features:
-* Monitor the state of content translation for products shipping in Google Play and Apple App store.
+* Monitor the state of content translation for products shipping in Google Play and App Store.
 * Public [JSON API](https://l10n.mozilla-community.org/stores_l10n/documentation/) allowing to extract formatted translations to feed the stores APIs and update published content.

 ## Installation

 1. Clone the repository.
 2. Install [Composer](https://getcomposer.org/) and its dependencies with `composer install --no-dev`.
-3. Clone the translations repo in a `locales` folder in the root of the cloned repository: ```git clone https://github.com/mozilla-l10n/appstores/ locales```
-4. Point a virtual host to the `web` directory.
+3. Point a virtual host to the `web` directory.
+4. Copy `app/config/config.inc.php.ini` to `config.inc.php` and:
+    * Point `$l10n_path` to a clone of the [localization repository](https://github.com/mozilla-l10n/appstores/).
-5. Copy `app/config/config.inc.php.ini` to `config.inc.php` and adapt the `$webroot_folder` to your installation.
+    * Adapt the `$webroot_folder` to your installation.
-6. Make sure that the `logs` folder is writable by the user running the server (e.g. `www-data`).
+5. Make sure that the `logs` folder is writable by the user running the server (e.g. `www-data`).

-7. Set up a cron job to update the `locales` sub-repository (production server is set to 15 minutes).
+You will also need to set up a cron job to update the localization (production server is set to 15 minutes).

 ## Production instance